elestilo/el./How-to-set-up-WooCommerce-development-environment.md

 ## Generating assets

-To generate assets (JS and CSS files) run the following command from the WooCommerce root directory:
+The source code found on GitHub does not contain compiled CSS or Javascript.
+To generate those assets run the following command from the WooCommerce root directory:

 ```
 $ node_modules/.bin/grunt assets